YaronL16/Hafifon/02.Storage/LVM.md

   - Logical volumes
   - Phisical extents
   - Logical extents
-  - Device mapPEr
+  - Device mapper

 - Give three ways to list the following:
   - All LVs
   - All VGs
   - All PVs
 - Create an LV out of two diffrent disks
-- Create a fiLEsystem on the LV you've created
+- Create a filesystem on the LV you've created
 - Add a disk to your machine and extend the VG and the LV you've created
-- Reduce the size of the LV without harming the fiLEsystem
+- Reduce the size of the LV without harming the filesystem
 - Reduce the size of the VG
 - Add another disk to your machine and move the data from one of the PVs to the new disk
 - Then remove everything from the top down (remove the LV then the VG and then the PV)